chiffa/BioFlow/dev_log.rst

     -   Would need a revised null model (random sinks/sources? if single sink, random sources?)

--   Add signal/noise ration - the flow we are getting in a given node compared to what we would have expected in a random node.
+-   (OK) Add signal/noise ration - the flow we are getting in a given node compared to what we would have expected in a random node.

         -   => More or less already done by the p_value; excpet p_value also accounts for the node of average degree X